 If you die without a will (intestate) then the State of North Dakota will divide your assets and property up among known heirs.
 This is done through North Dakota intestate succession law.
 Property that you may have in other states will be distributed depending on the laws of those states.
 Personal property, no matter where it is located, will be distributed in accordance with North Dakota law.

-The North Dakota probate attorneys at O’Keeffe O’Brien Lyson Foss will guide you through drafting your will, changing your will, revoking your will, or determining the distribution of property and assets if a recently deceased loved one died without a will.
+The North Dakota probate attorneys at O’Keeffe O’Brien Lyson Attorneys will guide you through drafting your will, changing your will, revoking your will, or determining the distribution of property and assets if a recently deceased loved one died without a will.
 Call 701-235-8000 or 877-235-8002 today!